MicrosoftDocs/well-architected/well-architected/service-guides/azure-stack-hci.md

 AKS Hybird - section below needs complete review....

 Security is one of the most important aspects of any architecture.
 To explore how Azure Stack HCI can bolster the security of your application workload, we recommend you review the [Security design principles](../security/principles.md).
-If your Azure Stack HCI cluster needs to be designed to run a sensitive workload that meets the regulatory requirements of the Payment Card Industry Data Security Standard (PCI-DSS 3.2.1), review [Azure Stack HCI regulated cluster for PCI-DSS 3.2.1](/azure/architecture/reference-architectures/containers/AzureStackHCI-pci/AzureStackHCI-pci-intro).
+If your Azure Stack HCI cluster needs to be designed to run a sensitive workload that meets the regulatory requirements of the Payment Card Industry Data Security Standard (PCI-DSS 3.2.1), review [Azure Stack HCI security considerations](/azure-stack/hci/concepts/security).

 To learn about DoD Impact Level 5 (IL5) support and requirements with Azure Stack HCI, review [Azure Government IL5 isolation requirements](/azure/azure-government/documentation-government-impact-level-5#azure-hybrid-workloads-service).